-1. The entire body is kept moving in random directions as if every cell were dancing.
-One can even work in Butoh Slipping or Clustering (see further into this section).
-This can also be thought of as swaying which is a very important form of nurture, excellent for butoh warmup.
+1. Sway/Seaweed — The entire body is kept moving in random directions as if one were seaweed.
+This is also a very important form of nurture, excellent for butoh warmup.

 Swaying is also one of the Four Butoh Spices: (1) Shock; (2) Sway; (3) Collapse; (4) Die.

-2. The statue or freeze, but full of potential energy can be embodied.
+2. Statue/Stone — The statue or freeze, but full of potential energy can be embodied.

-3. The prior qualia can be extended.
+3. Fade Out/Fade In — The prior qualia can be extended.
 Think of a fade out.
 Overlap the next qualia fade in with the end of the fadeout like the crossfade of a DJ music session.
 See Figure 1.

-4. Looping the movement until something spontaneously generates.
+4. Loop — Looping the movement until something spontaneously generates.

 If you have a radio available, turn the knobs and tune into both the white noise static and the music.
 At the moments of white noise, you are to embody filler, idle, or scribble, and when there is music, a free resonance movement of choice.
 Sometimes there may be both white noise and music, and so this will result in a combination of free resonance movement and filler, idle, or scribble.